 This App makes it easy for people to report a pollution incident the moment they see it.
-Using the App you can take a photograph of a pollution incident, add a summary description of what you want to convey and your contact details and this will automatically be sent to the relevant local authority for follow up (and the app will add GPS location coordinates).
+Using the App you can take a photograph of a pollution incident, add a summary description of what you want to convey and your contact details and this will automatically be sent to the relevant local authority for follow up via the Fix Your Street website (and the app will add GPS location coordinates).

-The App augments the existing environmental complaints phoneline 1850 365 121 is available 24hrs a day, 7 days a week and all calls are answered by dedicated staff who pass the reported information to the relevant body for follow up such as local authorities, the Gardaí or the EPA.
+The App augments the existing National Environmental Complaints Line 1850 365 121.
+This phoneline is available 24hrs a day, 7 days a week and all calls are answered by dedicated staff who pass the reported information to the relevant body for follow up such as local authorities, the Gardaí or the EPA.
 So, you can now report issues such as backyard burning, flytipping, water pollution, odours and littering by using the new App or by phoning the complaints line.